GhadaAm22/WomensInHistory/README.md

 ## App Statement :

-Creating API that provide the information of famous women in history and their achievement.
+Creating API that provide the information of the famous women in history and their achievement.

 ## Feature List :